grahampugh/grahampugh.github.io/_posts/2023-07-10-handling-an-open-source-project.md

 Create a `CHANGELOG.md` file and record any changes you make to the script in here by date.
 This helps you and other users keep track of changes you made (and why!).

+You may wish to create all these files into the `main` branch of the repo before publishing the first version of the script.
+You can then create a development branch while you work on the first version of the script.
+See below for more information about branches.

 ### Create a Wiki

 Enable the [Wiki][2] feature, and link to the Wiki's Home Page from your README file.
 Editing the wiki is easy to do online and is a little more feature-rich than just using a README file.
 Linking directly from the `README` gives clear instructions to first-time visitors where to look for instructions.